 Another advantage of such a scuba mask defogger product is that they usually last for more than one dive, so you don’t have to reapply them after each dive.

-What is the Best Anti Fog for your Scuba Dive or Snorkel Mask?
+What is the Best Anti Fog Spray or Solution for your Scuba Dive or Snorkel Mask?

 The most common solution is the cheapest one.
 Use your spit.
 It’s a method that works well on dive and snorkel masks and in many ways can complete with the best anti-fog for snorkel mask products.